 Sequence and Prerequisites: Interested students must have completed or be concurrently enrolled in both Law 605: Criminal Procedure: Investigations and Law 679: Criminal Procedure: Adjudication.
 Due to the unique nature of the course, participating students will need to be flexible and motivated.

-Evaluation: Evaluation will be based on assignments and projects for the field placement.
+Evaluation: This is a Pass/Fail course.
+Evaluation will be based on assignments and projects for the field placement.